ieg-dhr/orcidgraph/README.md

 Now edit the file `orcidgraph/src/retrieve.rb` configuring the settings in the top of the file.
 The file has comments on the various options.

-Start the neo4j docker container with
+Start the Neo4j Docker container with

 ~~~
 cd orcidgraph/src